wlsf82/gitlab-cypress/README.md

 ## Installation

-Run `npm t` to install the dev dependencies.
+Run `npm i` to install the dev dependencies.

 ## Tests